A direct word to men who keep choosing comfort over transformation.

 This is the part that should terrify you — not as a threat, but as a warning from the data of your own life: If you do not go back and finish what the valley started, you will repeat it.
 Not maybe.
 Not possibly.
 You will repeat it.

 The same unhealed wound that made you emotionally dependent in your marriage is still open.
 You have placed a bandage over it in the shape of a new woman.
-When that relationship hits its inevitable pressure — and all relationships do — you will not have the tools to navigate it, because you skipped the part of the process where you were supposed to build those tools.
+When that relationship hits its inevitable pressure — and all relationships do — you will not have the tools to navigate it.

 "Or — and this is the door that is still open — you choose differently now."